ShroXd/atriiy.dev/src/content/blog/pl/pl-1.md

     # ...
 ```

-And if we want to add a new function _spin_ accepting a shape and angle, returnning the spinned shape.
-It would be a easy work.
-Because we can add that function directly without changing any existing code.
+If we wish to introcude a new function _spin_, that accepts a shape and an angle and returns the rotated shape, it would be straightforward.
+This is because we can incorporate the function without altering any existing code.

 ```python
 def spin(shape):